f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

    |image38|

    Step 3.
-Create NGINX Ingress Controller with Https with Active Monitors, Caching:
+Create NGINX Ingress Controller with HTTPS with Active Monitors, Caching:

    In the terminal window, copy the below text and paste+enter: